robotpy/robotpy-docs/index.rst

 Additionally, RobotPy is home to several projects that are useful for all teams, even if they aren’t writing their robot code in python:

+* `pyntcore <https://github.com/robotpy/pyntcore>`_: python bindings for NetworkTables that you can use to communcate with a dashboard and/or your robot.
-* `pynetworktables <https://github.com/robotpy/pynetworktables>`_: python bindings for NetworkTables that you can use to communcate with SmartDashboard and/or your robot.
+* `pynetworktables <https://github.com/robotpy/pynetworktables>`_: legacy NetworkTables implementation that you can use to communcate with SmartDashboard and/or your robot.
-* `pynetworktables2js <https://github.com/robotpy/pynetworktables2js>`_: Forwards NetworkTables traffic to a web page, allowing you to write custom dashboards for your robot using HTML/Javascript
 * `pynetconsole <https://github.com/robotpy/pynetconsole>`_: A simple netconsole implementation in python
 * `robotpy-cscore <https://github.com/robotpy/robotpy-cscore>`_: Python bindings for cscore, a powerful camera/streaming library
+* `robotpy-apriltag <https://github.com/robotpy/robotpy-apriltag>`_: Python bindings for the WPILib apriltag library
 * `roborio-vm <https://github.com/robotpy/roborio-vm>`_: Scripts to create a QEMU virtual machine from the RoboRIO image file

 There is a lot of good documentation, but there's still room for improvement.